2010 Zahedan bombings: Attacks

 The attacks occurred as worshippers were celebrating the birthday of Imam Hussein, the grandson of the Prophet Mohammed.

-Iran's deputy interior minister said "a suicide operation was carried out in the Jamia mosque, which left several martyrs [dead] and several wounded.
+Iran's deputy interior minister said "a suicide operation was carried out in the Jamia mosque, which left several martyrs [victims killed] and several wounded.
 The first explosion took place behind a checkpoint and a number of Revolutionary Guard members were killed and injured because of it."
 Hossein Ali Shahriari, a Zahedan member of parliament, said that two suicide attacks occurred one after another, with the first one carried out by a bomber dressed as a woman.
 "The attacker, dressed in women's clothing, was trying to get in the mosque, but was prevented.
 When people came to rescue those hit in that blast, another bomber blew himself up.
 Three to four have been killed at least in the first attack."

 In addition to the 27 killed, eleven people were in critical condition.
 The Minister of Health, Marzieh Vahid Dastjerdi, said a specialized medical team has been dispatched to the city to rush aid to the victims.

 Investigations

-Two days after the attack, Iranian police arrested 40 people for "creating disturbances."
+Two days after the attack, Iranian police arrested 40 people for "creating disturbances".
 Deputy police chief, General Ahmad Reza Radan, said the police had arrested people who "intended to create insecurity in the city of Zahedan after the bombing."